Retention of CO Ice and Gas Within 486958 Arrokoth: Estimating the Longevity and Outgassing Rates of CO at Arrokoth

 Our analysis shows that for $r_p =$0.1mm \citep[or smaller;][]{bouziani_cometary_2022}, all primitive CO in Arrokoth can survive up to at least $T_t \approx 38$K, and can persist for the lifetime of the solar system (Figure \ref{depth_production}A/Figure \ref{lifetime}), within the plausible ranges of $\Keff$ and $T_t$ considered. \REV{Lower conductivities lead to even longer timescales.}

 This finding contradicts recent studies \citep{lisse_origin_2021,Parhi_Prialnik_2023} (Section \ref{Section4}), but should not be surprising, given the low conductivity, \REV{our assumed} lack of internal heat sources, and small pore radii in Arrokoth.
-Such conditions lead to a positive feedback loop: as temperature falls deeper inside the object, the rate of gas transport decreases, which, in turn, causes a further drop in interior temperatures.
-If Arrokoth is relatively insulating, with an effective thermal conductivity of $\Keff \lessapprox 5 \times 10^{-3}$ Wm$^{-1}$K$^{-1}$, any initial CO inventory will be preserved almost indefinitely (Figure \ref{depth_production}A/Figure \ref{lifetime}).
+Such conditions lead to a positive feedback loop: as temperature falls deeper inside the object, the rate of gas transport decreases, which, in turn, limits further increases in interior temperatures.
+If Arrokoth is relatively insulating, with an effective thermal conductivity of $\Keff \lessapprox 5 \times 10^{-3}$ Wm$^{-1}$K$^{-1}$, any initial CO inventory (both gas within pores and ice at greater depths) will be preserved almost indefinitely (Figure \ref{depth_production}A/Figure \ref{lifetime}).
 This is due to the slow movement of the sublimated gas, which effectively stays near vapor pressure equilibrium with ice at the front.
-Only for the largest pore sizes and highest conductivities does it become difficult to retain CO to the present day (Figure \ref{lifetime}), particularly when $r_p = 1$ mm and $T_t \gtrapprox 34$K (Figure \ref{depth_production}A).
+Only for the largest pore sizes and highest conductivities does it become difficult to retain \REV{any} CO to the present day (Figure \ref{lifetime}), particularly when $r_p = 1$ mm and $T_t \gtrapprox 34$K (Figure \ref{depth_production}A).
 This is because gas more readily streams out of a matrix with such large pore sizes, interrupting the favorable feedback mechanism that arises for more reasonable pore radii.
-Nevertheless, CO can still be retained in the deeper regions of such objects for the entirety of the solar system's existence.
+Nevertheless, CO (both gas and ice) can still be retained in the deeper regions of such objects for the entirety of the solar system's existence.